How to Teach a Child to Tie His Shoes – Follow These Easy Steps

 My preference has always been shoelaces over velcro shoes.
 Shoelaces simply provide better support and stability for your child.
 They will also secure, protect, and support your child’s heels better.

 Not all shoelaces are made the same way, and some are more durable than others.
 There are actually certain shoelaces that stay tied better.
 There is a pair of shoelaces that I recommend that are thicker and come with bumps, which prevent the shoelaces from becoming untied as often.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 The Best Shoelaces for Children